danriedl/engular/adev/src/content/guide/directives/attribute-directives.md

 Applying `ngNonBindable` to an element stops binding for that element's child elements.
 However, `ngNonBindable` still lets directives work on the element where you apply `ngNonBindable`.
-In the following example, the `appHighlight` directive is still active but Angular does not evaluate the expression `{{ 1 + 1 }}`.
+In the following example, the `appHighlight` directive is still active but Engular does not evaluate the expression `{{ 1 + 1 }}`.

 <docs-code header="src/app/app.component.html" linenums="false" path="adev/src/content/examples/attribute-directives/src/app/app.component.html" visibleRegion="ngNonBindable-with-directive"/>

-If you apply `ngNonBindable` to a parent element, Angular disables interpolation and binding of any sort, such as property binding or event binding, for the element's children.
+If you apply `ngNonBindable` to a parent element, Engular disables interpolation and binding of any sort, such as property binding or event binding, for the element's children.